Oxted: Residential development

 With the arrival of the railway in 1884 (after many years' delay caused by lack of funds) Oxted boomed in line with London's trade growth around its station, north-east of Old Oxted, and new buildings created "New Oxted".
 These new buildings were built in the Tudor style, particularly with stucco frontages.
-All Saints’ Catholic Church was built in 1913–1928 designed by Arts and Crafts architect James L. Williams (died 1926, his other work includes Royal School of Needlework, St George's in Sudbury, London (1926–27) and The Pound House in Totteridge (1907).
+All Saints' Catholic Church was built in 1913–1928 designed by Arts and Crafts architect James L. Williams (died 1926, his other work includes Royal School of Needlework, St George's in Sudbury, London (1926–27) and The Pound House in Totteridge (1907).
 The United Reformed Church's building followed in 1935, which is listed for its coloured glass and Byzantine design by architect Frederick Lawrence.

-Development was supported by Charles Hoskins Master through his Barrow Green Estate selling land parcels for building on what became Chichele Road Circa 1912 and the gifting of Master Park in 1924 for recreation space.
+Development was supported by Charles Hoskins Master through his Barrow Green Estate gifting and selling land parcels for building.
+In 1908 he gifted land for the Church Room adjacent 42 Church Lane (now demolished).
+He sold land plots on what became Chichele Road Circa 1912.
+He gifted the land for Master Park in 1924 for recreation space.
+In 1926 he gifted land to the Oxted Branch of the British Legion at 42 Church Lane.
 Road and place names in Oxted such as Barrow Green Road, Chichele Road (named from their ancestral link to Archbishop of Canterbury Henry Chichele), The Hoskins (on the site of the former Hoskins Arms Hotel), Hoskins Road, Hoskins Walk, Master Close and Master Park provide a lasting legacy to the family involvement.

 In 2011 The Daily Telegraph listed Oxted as the twentieth richest town in Britain.

+Oxted in the First World War

+During the First World War in Oxted, approximately 500 men volunteered and enlisted, of whom 71 were killed or died of wounds received.